21 Triangle events to check out this week :: Out and About at WRAL.com

 21 Triangle events to check out this week

-Raleigh, N.C. — Our best bets this week include a local rap concert, Willie Nelson, comedy, art, a festival at the NCMA and more.
+Raleigh, N.C. — Our best bets this week include a four-course beer dinner, Idina Menzel, a pop-up cat and coffee cafe, Florida Georgia line and much, much more.

 Monday